OpenNewsLabs/autoEdit_2/README.md

 # autoEdit V2

 Fast text based video editing deesktop app for Mac OSX.

-Built in node NWJS and backbone.
-Making video production faster, easier and more accessible.
+autoEdit 2 is a Mac OS X desktop app for making video production faster, easier and more accessible.
+It creates automatic transcription from a video or audio file.
+The user can make text selections and export those selections as a video sequence in the editing software of choice.
+It is built in node NWJS and backbone.

 ![Transcription ](/docs/img/gif/3_transcription.gif)

 <!-- Uses [NWJS boilerplate](https://github.com/pietrop/nwjs_boilerplate)  as a starting point. -->

 Is designed so that the front end in backbone can be used as standalone static site.
-Which is how [the demo](https://opennewslabs.github.io/autoEdit_2/public/demo/frontEnd/index.html#transcriptions) is run, with an hard coded backbone model.
+Which is how [the demo](https://opennewslabs.github.io/autoEdit_2/public/demo/frontEnd/index.html#transcriptions) is run, with an hard coded backbone collection.

 ## Overview of how the app works